srinandan/srinandans-hybrid/README.md

 ## Install Order

-Follow the instructions in [install.sh](./install.sh).
-If not using workload identity, download teh GSA private key.
+Follow the instructions in [install.sh](./bin/install.sh).
+If not using workload identity, download the GSA private key.
 The file must be called `client_secret.json`.
 Place this file in `./overlay/org-components/google-service-accounts/` and `./overlay/env-components/google-service-accounts/`

 ## Kustomize